Mac Launchpad help

 When a replacement makes sense.

 If you can open apps but miss the visual grid, folders, and layout you spent years building, a dedicated launcher restores that workflow.
-Facet brings back a classic Launchpad-style grid with keyboard search, folders, and Launchpad layout import — for a $14.99 one-time purchase, on macOS 14.0 and later including macOS Tahoe.
+Facet Free brings back a classic fullscreen Launchpad-style grid with keyboard search, folders, and Launchpad layout import on macOS 14.0 and later, including macOS Tahoe.
+Pro is an optional one-time upgrade.

 Related guides.